What Is an Interest Rate Reduction Refinancing Loan

 - Contrary to popular belief, you don't need to refinance with the lender that holds your existing mortgage.
 Any lender can provide you with an IRRRL.
 However, it's always a good idea to check with your current lender.
 If you take your loan elsewhere, your current lender will lose whatever profits they were making on your loan.
 They may be inclined to give you a better deal to keep your business.

 - Shop around: It's recommended that you check with at least three lenders before you get your IRRRL underway.
 Fees, terms, and costs can vary widely.

 - Be careful: Unfortunately, some unscrupulous lenders prey upon veterans.
 According to the VA, "Some lenders may say that VA requires certain closing costs to be charged and included in the loan.
 The only cost required by VA is a funding fee of one-half of one percent of the loan amount which may be paid in cash or included in the loan."

 Refinancing isn't the best solution for everyone.
-However, for homeowners who want to lower their mortgage payments, especially if their current interest rate is at least 1 percentage point above the going rate, it may be an option worth looking into.
+However, for homeowners who want to lower their mortgage payments, especially if their current interest rate is at least one percentage point above the going rate, it may be an option worth looking into.